 Clinical assignments are made by the program officials and is non-discriminatory in nature.
 Student assignments must be done early (at the start of the semester) to allow time for the "on-boarding process" approval by each clinical site.
-(Confirmation of Background, Health screening, HIPPA compliance and other documentation completed during orientation) The clinical placement is the ultimate decision of the Program faculty, however Clinical Instructors may provide input.
+(Confirmation of Background, Health screening, HIPPA compliance and other documentation completed during orientation) The clinical placement is the ultimate decision of the Program faculty.
 Faculty consider the types of clinical sites and the student learner when making the clinical site placements.
 Students will also be rotated to a second site, during their second year in the program.
+Students are considered "guests" of the clinical sites - Students are not employees.